 Explore the CCRD Library for Technical Reports, Factsheets, and Workshop Summaries.

 USAID Bureaus and Missions to mainstream adaptation into planning; utilize custom-tailored, industry-first tools; provide technical assistance; and build capacity to their respective stakeholders.

 In addition, CCRD coordinated with other U.S. Government agencies, including NOAA and the Department

 of State, to promote innovation in climate adaptation

 CCRD is implemented by Engility/IRG and a consortium of four private contractors (ICF, Stratus Consulting, Cascadia, and Manoff Group), two NGOs (Environmental Law Foundation and The Mountain Institute), and three universities (IRI/Columbia University, University of Texas at Austin, and University of South Carolina).

-For further information, please contact Michael Cote at firstname.lastname@example.org.
+For more information, please contact Michael E. Cote, Senior Climate Adaptation Specialist at firstname.lastname@example.org.